impactasaurus/landing/data/press/sbs/index.md

 draft: false
 ---

-Salisbury, UK--(March 16, 2021) - Impactasaurus, an impact monitoring and reporting tool, is recognised by Theo Paphitis and becomes a winner of his #SBS competition.
+(March 16, 2021) - Impactasaurus, an impact monitoring and reporting tool, is recognised by Theo Paphitis and becomes a winner of his #SBS competition.

 Dan Reynolds, founder of Impactasaurus, entered into the Small Business Sunday competition and was one of six weekly winners to gain a retweet by Theo to his near half a million Twitter followers, and join his prestigious #SBS club.
 The weekly initiative, set up by Theo in 2010, supports small businesses in the UK.